MantasPauliukonis/survival-clicker2-proposal/README.md

 ## Prestige system

 While game will have a death where player looses progress, this mechanic will be merged with prestige system.
 Player comes back with reincarnation points that he will be able to add to his attributes.

+## Offline progress

+A must.
+Though can be quite a challenge to implement considering all processes happening at the same time dependant on each other.

+If character simulation is impossible to calculate offline, we can suspend the character and keeps other processes running like investment and such.
+To player we can explain that the character goes into some sort of cryotank while offline.
+However I would avoid this all together if possible.

 ## Tools